 Have you wondered why corporates now prefer coworking spaces and not just startups?
 It’s quite obvious why freelancers and startups simply love coworking spaces.
 It is amazing to work in an environment where you’re surrounded by diverse ideas and innovative minds.
 To your right, an enthusiastic start-up founder could be brainstorming with his team the best way to get their platform live on the cloud and in a conference room to the left, a large corporation could be sealing a million dollar deal.

 Today, co-working spaces are not just the office location of freelancers and mid-sized companies, but also corporates with over a hundred employees.
 While, initially, this concept may have sprouted with the idea of giving a cost-effective, innovative environment to small teams, big corporates have a lot to gain from co-working spaces as well.

 4 Reasons Why Big Corporates are Choosing Co-working Spaces

-Co-working spaces are designed to enable freelancers, start-ups and corporates to rent a seat, cabin, or multiple offices for themselves and their employees.
+Co-working spaces are designed to enable freelancers, start-ups and corporates to rent a seat, private office, or multiple offices for themselves and their employees.
 These co-working offices offer 24/7 access to the working area, WiFi, cafeterias, cafes, workout zones, entertainment spaces, and more (usually anything you would find at a large multi-corporation).
 All the benefits and amenities of a corporate building at a pay-per-use model are major reasons why corporates with many employees are opting to shift base to coworking offices.

 Here’s why coworking spaces are increasingly becoming the first choice of corporates:

 1. Enhanced Productivity

 Hard work inspires hard work.
 At corporates, teams usually resonate with collective energy.
 They work hard together, take breaks together, or collaborate together.
 This ‘herd mentality’ is broken in a co-work environment where teams are surrounded by other individuals or teams hard at work.

 With a simple change in setup, your organization can see a big gain in productivity, and without the need for HR intervention.